Reseller Analytics: Track Sales, Sell-Through Rate, and ROI Across Every Platform

 The formula: (Total Cost of Goods ÷ Total Revenue) × 100

-This metric guards against one of the most common reseller mistakes: buying too expensive.
-That $40 Goodwill find needs to sell for $100+ to make good margins.
-If you're consistently buying at 50% of sale price, platform fees eat into what's left.
+This metric guards against the most common reseller mistake: buying too expensive.
+That $40 Goodwill find needs to sell for $100+ to hit good margins.
+If you're consistently buying at 50% of your sale price, platform fees eat the rest.

 Return Rate

 Track returns by platform and category.
-If shoes have a 10% return rate and everything else is at 2%, your shoe listings probably need better size information.
+If shoes have a 10% return rate and everything else sits at 2%, your shoe listings probably need better size information.

 What Each Platform Tells You (And What It Doesn't)